 Seattle Public Utilities (SPU) is replacing the North Transfer Station with a more modern and efficient facility that will meet Seattle's growing needs.

 The current transfer station is now closed.
 The old facility will be torn down and new facilities (including weigh stations, a transfer building, and a recycling center) will be constructed.
-The new North Transfer Station is expected to open in 2016.
+The new North Transfer Station is expected to open in fall 2016.

 During the North Transfer Station construction, please use the new South Transfer Station facility at 130 South Kenyon Street in South Park.